 One day in each unit includes a notebooking entry that reinforces the history story.
 At this age, notebook entries are limited to copying, tracing, and drawing from a model.
 Accuracy and attention to authentic detail are encouraged.
 Entries are meant to be factual and to provide a finished product that gives an overview of the history topics studied throughout the year.
 On the notebooking day, no history reading has been scheduled to allow extra time for students to complete the notebook entry.
-Students need a place to store their notebook entries.
-Either use a 3-ring binder with plastic page protectors or a bound sketchbook with unlined pages.
+To complete the notebook entry, each student will need a Bigger Hearts for His Glory: Student Notebook available from Heart of Dakota.
+These full-color notebook pages are designed to coordinate with the history readings and are assigned within the history plans.
+Each student will need a 3-ring binder with plastic page protectors to store the Student Notebook pages.